morgan-turner/google-data-analytics-capstone/README.md

 <h2>Recommendations</h2>

 Based on this analysis, the data team would recommend to the marketing team the following, for the purposes of encouraging casual riders to become Cyclistic members:
-1. Offer occasional weekend membership discounts to casual riders, especially in July and August
+1. Offer occasional weekend membership discounts to casual riders, especially during peak times for this demographic in June, July, and August
 2. Run fun, outdoors-centered digital media campaigns in the summer to remind riders that biking is fun, healthy, and environmentally friendly
 3. Run a marketing campaign to tout the wellness benefits and cost efficiency of biking to work, especially in a recession economy where gas is expensive